Home | About me | Contact | What's new | Privacy | Search

 History

 The first sections to be built in the 1950s were signed as Loop 13 and re-designated as Interstate 410 in 1960.
-The section on the North Side between I-10 and I-35 was not initially included in the Interstate program reportedly due to a dispute over design standards.
-However, for route number continuity, that section was designated and signed as State Loop 410 until it was finally added to the Interstate Highway System in 1968 and subsequently designated as I-410 by the Texas Transportation Commission on July 31, 1969 (Minute Order 62561.)
+The section on the North Side between I‑10 and I‑35 was not initially included in the Interstate program reportedly due to a dispute over design standards as that section of the loop had already been planned for some time.
+However, for route number continuity, that section was designated and signed as State Loop 410 until it was finally added to the Interstate Highway System in 1968 and subsequently designated as I‑410 by the Texas Transportation Commission on July 31, 1969 (Minute Order 62561.)

 Loop 410 is named the Connally Loop for Texas Governor John B. Connally.
 Connally, who served as governor from 1963 to 1969, was from the San Antonio area and was instrumental in helping the city during the HemisFair World's Fair in 1968.